NorkzYT/Wolflith/README.md

 Details are provided in each folder 📁

+Check out the new implementation of [PCSMenu](/PCSMenu) - a remarkable Bash-based Application Deployment tool, redefining simplicity and efficiency in deploying your favorite self-hosted applications.
+With an interactive menu system, versatile command execution, and unmatched customization capabilities, PCSMenu transforms complex deployment tasks into a breeze.
+Dive into the future of hassle-free application deployment with PCSMenu today!

 Note: Adding a bunch of things, repository is still a work in progress!

 ## Documentation and guides here 👉 [The documentation site](https://docs.pcscorp.dev/)